-A broken axle shaft is a pretty serious repair.
+A broken axle shaft will require a serious repair.
 If your axle shaft breaks, it can cause all sorts of problems for your transmission system.
 Here are a few of the most common questions we get.

 What are the signs and symptoms of a broken axle?

 Here are five signs and symptoms to watch for:

 - Oil stains on your driveway: Puddles of oil on your driveway are one of the earliest signs of an axle leak.
 Stains will be particularly noticeable if you’ve been parked for a few hours, as the fluid has more time to drip down from your car and collect on the ground.